-A family of two adults and two concession-card carrying students seeing a standard movie on a Saturday night at Hoyts Broadway, NSW will pay $67 for tickets alone ($18 adults, $15.50 concessions).
+A family of two adults and two concession-card carrying students seeing a standard movie on a Saturday night in at Hoyts Broadway, NSW in 2011 paid $67 for tickets alone ($18 adults, $15.50 concessions).
 A trip to the candy bar adds to the expenses – a bag of Starburst Rattlesnakes (180g, $5.10), a packet of Red Rock Deli chips (90g, $4.40), two small cups of soft drink (600ml, $5.20 each) and two Magnum ice creams ($4.90 each), and their evening out costs them a total of $96.70.
 Not that they would necessarily know how much they had each been charged – receipts are provided on request, aren’t itemised, and snack prices aren’t displayed in plain sight.

 Savings to be had